Backbase/backbase.github.io/_posts/2023-11-03-visual-testing-using-playwright.md

   description="Advertisement screen that has properly rendered"
 %}

-There are 21 visual elements in the advertisement — various icons, text.
-(This ignores iOS elements at the top like WiFi signal and time, since those aren’t controlled by the Instagram app.)
+If we look at the advertisement, there are 21 visual elements like — various icons, text.(This ignores iOS elements at the top like WiFi signal and time, since those aren’t controlled by the Instagram app)

-So each element has to be validated with all 5 checkpoints
+Consider each element has to be validated with all 5 checkpoints

 **Check Points**
 - Visible [true/false]